jupyterlab/jupyterlab/docs/source/extension/extension_multiple_ui.rst

 How to Achieve Compatibility
 ----------------------------

-Compatibility can be achieved with literally no effort in some simple cases.
+Compatibility can be achieved without additional effort in some simple cases.
 But for more complex cases, where the extension uses features in one app that are not available in other apps, you will need to decide how to handle those features in the other apps.